Please enable JavaScript in your browser to use this page.

 During our early public engagements, we asked people to register their interest to keep involved in the programme and join a co-design workshop for their LN.
 Around 1000 residents across the area registered to keep informed of the process and around 500 people signed up to join their local workshop.

-These workshops were held in Spring/Summer 2022, and the specific ideas discussed and put forward by the community will inform the draft design for each area.
+These workshops were held in Spring/Summer 2022, and the specific ideas discussed and put forward by the community informed a draft design for each area.

 Find out more about the co-design workshops and plans for each area